 Do I still qualify for GLP-1 if I have lean PCOS?

 In many cases yes, but the protocol is different.
 Standard-dose GLP-1 protocols are calibrated for significant weight loss in patients with obesity.
 For a lean PCOS patient, that calibration is over-engineered — the dose is producing weight loss the patient does not need and may not want.
-The microdose protocol uses lower weekly doses targeted at the insulin-sensitivity and cycle benefits without driving significant weight reduction.
-The clinician makes the eligibility determination based on the full clinical picture.
+The microdose approach uses lower weekly doses with the goal of pursuing metabolic and cycle-related effects rather than weight loss.
+Benefits are not guaranteed, use for PCOS is off-label, and a licensed clinician makes the eligibility determination based on the full clinical picture.

 What dose ranges are typical for lean PCOS microdose protocols?